sCrypt-Inc/scryptTS-docs/docs/how-to-integrate-a-frontend/how-to-integrate-a-frontend.md

 sidebar_position: 8
 ---

-# How to Integrate With a Frontend
+# How to integrate with a front-end

-This section will show how to integrate your smart contract to a frontend, so users can interact with it.
+This section will show how to integrate your smart contract to a front-end, so users can interact with it.
-We assume that you already have the basic knowledge of frontend development, so we will not spend much time introducing this part of the code, but mostly be focusing on how to interact with the smart contract in the front end project.
+We assume that you already have the basic knowledge of front-end development, so we will not spend much time introducing this part of the code, but mostly be focusing on how to interact with the smart contract in the front-end project.

-## Setup
+## Create a project

-### Step 1
-Create your frontend project as usual.
+Create your front-end project using React, Next, Vue, Angular, or Svelte.

-#### React
+### React

 Run the following command to create a [React](https://react.dev/) project named `helloworld`.